Region

 The primary threat to the long-term viability of Beaufort County’s Gullah/Geechee communities is land development.
 Implementing land use policies that concentrate growth in urban areas and protect rural land from suburban development, are the most important actions the County can take to protect its unique Gullah/Geechee heritage.

 Therefore, one of the recommended actions of the plan to further protect St. Helena is to assess and strengthen the CPO.
-To accomplish this, Beaufort County recently sat a community-led CPO Committee, which began meeting in December 2022.
+To accomplish this, Beaufort County recently sat the community-led CPO Committee, which began meeting in December 2022.

 Timeline of Relevant Events